mrlourobinson/FT_quickpick/README.md

 # FT quickpick

 #Simple Node.js app to show recent stories from the Financial Times website through their API.

-Also has a search function to show the most recent stories on your search query.
+Has a search function to show the most recent stories on your search query.

+Use Origami Components for layout and styling.